zoltan-kuli/SET-With-Friends/README.md

 * WinSCP

 # Impact
-SET With Friends exceeded the requirements, and the people who played it found the game quite enjoyable.
+SET With Friends exceeded the requirements, and anyone who played the game found it quite enjoyable.